 The PTO funds many exciting initiatives in District 29.
 One of these initiatives is the PTO Teacher Gifts Grant Funding Program.
 Parents, students and teachers submit proposals for school enhancements outside of the district budget.
-Explore the 2018-19 proposed grants or learn more about our other programs below.
+Explore the 2018-19 approved grants or learn more about our other programs below.

 PTO Teacher Gifts Grant Program

 - To provide one-time start up “seed money”